gmonturano/gmonturano.github.io/README.md

 The website is built as a static GitHub Pages site using plain HTML, CSS and JavaScript.
 It presents academic roles, research outputs, teaching activity, software material, dissemination events and the full curriculum vitae.

+The site can be reached at this link: https://gmonturano.github.io/

 ## Website structure

 The repository contains the main pages of the academic website: